CASALS-Joaquim/interpreter/README.md

 # Monkey Interpreter

-A Rust implementation of the Monkey Programming Language implemented in Golang in the `Writing an interpreter in Go` book.
+A Rust implementation of the [Monkey Programming Language](monkeylang.org) implemented in Golang in the [Writing an Interpreter in Go](interpreterbook.com) book.
 As in the book, everything is written by hand, though there are still many features to implement.

 Warnings: